High resolution mapping of molecular tori with ALMA: Conclusions

 We have presented high spatial resolution maps from ALMA cycle 7, of the two Seyfert galaxies NGC~613 and NGC~1672.
 In Band 7, with the maximum baseline of 16~km, we have achieved a beam of 15~mas in robust weighting for the CO(3-2) line, and 19~mas in natural weighting for the HCO$^+$(4-3).
 The resolution corresponds to 1.2 and 0.8~pc on the NGC~613 and NGC~1672 plane respectively.
 This is well below the sphere of influence of their SMBH.
 Comparing the derived morphology and kinematics with our previous low resolution maps obtained with more compact configurations, we found several new features: \begin{itemize} \item the molecular tori that were barely resolved are now smaller; in NGC~613, it has been decomposed in an actual torus, like a ring, with about the same inclination and position angle, but is now 8~pc in radius.
 It appears as a lopsided ring, with a hole at 3~pc from the center, and with two nascent spiral arms, joining the nuclear spiral structure.
 In NGC~1672, there are two components, the true molecular torus, still kinematically decoupled from the galaxy disk, is now edge-on with another position angle, and is strongly warped.
 It is embedded in a more face-on structure, with a different position angle.

 \item the strong rotation around an axis completely different from the galaxy axis is confirmed in both galaxies.
 Given the high resolution, we get velocities well inside the sphere of influence of the black hole, where the other mass components of the galaxies, essentially the bulge at pc-scale distance from the center, provide a negligible contribution.
-Assuming circular orbits, it is possible to obtain directly a black hole mass M$_{BH}$.
+Assuming circular orbits, it is possible to estimate directly a black hole mass M$_{BH}$.
 The latter is perfectly consistent with previous estimates in both galaxies.
-The velocity gradients are now well resolved, and some confusion about the true nature of the torus in NGC~1672 is compensated by a different inclination.
+The velocity gradients are now well resolved.
+With high resolution, it is now realized that the torus in NGC~1672 is smaller, with a different inclination.

-\item while NGC~613 shows an [OIII] ionised gas outflow in the direction of the radio jet, at the kpc-scale, and we see a molecular outflow in the same direction at 25~pc-scale, we do not see the outflow at pc-scale.
+\item while NGC~613 shows an [OIII] ionized gas outflow in the direction of the radio jet, at the kpc-scale, and we see a molecular outflow in the same direction at 25~pc-scale, we do not see the outflow at pc-scale.
 Instead we see line wings extending the rotation, which is red-shifted in a direction opposite to the jet.

 \item the continuum emission in both galaxies is well resolved, and severely filtered out by the interferometer.
-In NGC~613, its elongated shape may be indicating the start of the radio jet.
+In NGC~613, its elongated shape may indicate the start of the radio jet.
 The line emission is less filtered out, and we are only missing $\sim$ 10-40\% of the flux.

 \item The dense gas tracer HCO$^+$(4-3) line is well detected, and shows a high central concentration.
 In the nucleus of NGC~613, the line is almost as strong as the CO(3-2) line.
-The CO(3-2)/HCO$^+$(4-3) ratio decreases rapidly with radius, and reaches globally 2.4 in NGC~613 and 8 in the less concentrated nucleus NGC~1672.
+The CO(3-2)/HCO$^+$(4-3) ratio decreases rapidly with decreasing radius, and reaches globally 2.4 in NGC~613 and 8 in the less concentrated nucleus NGC~1672.
 At low resolution, in the field of view including the 300~pc ring, the ratio climbed up to 40 in NGC~613.